skhan-tech/skhan-tech.github.io/_posts/2020-04-03-Classifying-The-Web.md

 - Business Categorization: Another item here is to classify the businesses identified into distinct types of businesses like banks and grocery stores using both keyword assignment as well as industry classifiers such as SIC, NAICS and NACE codes.
 - Business Contact Data: Start to scrape anything resembling an e-mail, phone or address on each web page along with business name.

-**Code** - Thanks for making it this far... all Python code for this project can be found in my GitHub respository: [GitHub](https://github.com/skhan-tech/BusinessClassifier)
+**Code** - Thanks for making it this far... all Python code for this project can be found in my GitHub repository: [GitHub](https://github.com/skhan-tech/BusinessClassifier)